onlive/ruby_git_hooks/README.md

 ~~~
 #!/usr/bin/env ruby
-# Put in .git/hooks/pre-receive and make it executable!
+# Put this file in .git/hooks/pre-receive and make it executable!
 require "ruby_git_hooks/case_clash"

 RubyGitHooks.run CaseClashHook.new